makaubenson/js-fundamentals-2/readme.md

 - Its a piece of code that can be reused over and over again.
 - Parameters are like variables in a function.
 They are defined once the function is called.
 - They represent input data of the function.
+### Function Declaration
+-  `function functionName(parameters){
+    `code to be executed`
+   }`
+- function declaration can be called earlier before they are declared.
+Function expression cannot be called before initialization.